 - 1 cup self-rising flour

 - 1 cup all-purpose flour

 - ¼ cup toasted sliced almonds

-- Bake 25 to 30 minutes or until golden brown.
+Bake about 30 minutes or until golden brown.
 Cool.

-- Stir together the powdered sugar and milk in a small bowl until smooth.
-Drizzle over the cake.
+Stir together the powdered sugar, milk, and vanilla in a small bowl until smooth.
+Drizzle or spread the icing over the cake.
 Sprinkle with almonds and allow the icing to set.
 Cut into small squares.